HPC MPI Exercise 1: One-Time Setup

 rsh machineName

 If all is well, you should login to that machine (or any of the machines named in .rhosts) without having to enter your password.
-Assuming this worked correctly, use Ctrl-d to logout and return to your own workstation before continuing.
+You can verify that this worked by checking that your prompt has changed to the name of that new machine.
+Assuming this worked correctly, use Ctrl-d to logout and return to your own workstation--your prompt should change back--before continuing.

-Once you can launch remote shells on Gold and Maroon lab machines without entering a password, you are ready to generate an MPI hosts file.
+Once you can launch remote shells on CS lab machines without entering a password, you are ready to generate an MPI hosts file.

 CS > 374 > Exercises > 01 > One Time Setup